Multi-Factor Authentication (MFA)

-With MFA, users are required to prove they’re who they say they are by providing two or more pieces of evidence—or factors—when they log in.
+With MFA, users must prove they’re who they say they are by providing two or more pieces of evidence—or factors—when they log in.

 One factor is the user’s username and password combination.
-The requirement for additional factors is satisfied through the use of a verification method that the user has in their possession, such as an authenticator app or security key.
+The requirement for additional factors is satisfied with a verification method that the user has in their possession, such as an authenticator app or security key.
 Even if hackers steal the user’s password, they can’t log in because they don’t have access to the user’s verification method.

-When you log in to Heroku after enabling MFA, you enter your email and password as usual and then complete MFA verification using one of your registered verification methods.
+When you log in to Heroku, you enter your email and password as usual and then complete MFA verification using one of your registered verification methods.

 We strongly recommend registering multiple verification methods so that you can always access your account.
-For example, if you’re using a mobile authenticator app as your primary verification method, it’s a good idea to also generate temporary recovery codes in case you forget or lose your mobile device.
+For example, if you use a mobile authenticator app as your primary verification method, it’s a good idea to also generate temporary recovery codes in case you forget or lose your mobile device.

 Setup Multi-Factor Authentication.

-Addto select a verification method of your choice and follow on-screen instructions.
+- To select a verification method of your choice, click

-Repeat for registering additional verification methods.
-We highly recommend adding a backup verification method by creating recovery codes.
+- To register additional verification methods, repeat this process.
+We highly recommend adding a backup verification method.

-You will receive an email notification confirming the addition of a new MFA verification method.
+You receive an email notification confirming the addition of a new MFA verification method.

-When logging in to Heroku Dashboard after MFA is enabled, you enter your username and password as usual.
-You are then prompted to complete MFA verification using a registered verification method.
-For example, you receive a notification on your phone if you’re using Salesforce Authenticator as your method.
-You tap on the notification and approve in the app to complete logging in.
+When logging in to Heroku Dashboard, you enter your username and password as usual.
+You’re then prompted to complete MFA verification using a registered verification method.
+For example, you receive a notification on your phone if you use Salesforce Authenticator as your method.
+To complete login, you tap on the notification and approve in the app to complete logging in.
 When you have multiple verification methods registered, you can pick the verification method that you want to use.

-Logging in to Heroku CLI after MFA is enabled requires you to open a browser and log in to Dashboard first.
+Logging in to Heroku CLI requires you to open a browser and log in to Dashboard first.
 The

---interactive option cannot be used due to technical dependency on web browsers for MFA verification.
+--interactive option can’t be used due to technical dependency on web browsers for MFA verification.

 MFA Verification Methods

-You can use any (or even all!) of the following MFA verification methods.
+You can use any, or all, of these MFA verification methods.